This Social Studies GED Study Guide explains how to prepare for the GED Social Studies Test.

 After answering a few questions, check whether you’re within your time limits and if you’re still on schedule.
 Do not dwell on questions you don’t know the answer to right away.
 Just skip them to move ahead.

 Conversely, do also not rush questions to which you think you know the correct answers immediately.
 Be careful to read these questions and the answers twice before you select any answer option.
-Often it’s the careless mistakes that separate superior scores from average scores.
+Often, it’s the careless mistakes that separate superior scores from average scores.

 8. Don’t worry about challenging topics

-Social Studies covers numerous topics related to U.S. and World History, Geography, Civics & Government, Environmental Science, Economics, and Contemporary Global Issues.
+Social Studies covers numerous topics related to the U.S. and World History, Geography, Civics & Government, Environmental Science, Economics, and Contemporary Global Issues.

 You may very well get all set for the GED Social Studies subtest by reviewing and studying, for example, basic history, but please note that over 50 percent of the Social Studies questions will be asking specific questions about provided graphics or an accompanying text.
+This is your free GED History study guide to the History GED section.

 Just read the question and what is presented very carefully.
 There’s no need to worry if a topic is unfamiliar or challenging to you.
 All the things you must know to come to the right answer option will be right there, right on that page!